 - If urine, blood, or both will be collected

 - What special analysis may need to be performed on the samples

-Doping Control Officers: USADA has more than 60 highly trained Doping Control Officers (DCOs) stationed throughout the United States.
+Doping Control Officers: USADA has more than 60 highly trained Doping Control Officers (DCOs) stationed throughout the world.
 Our DCOs are employees of USADA and receive extensive training and evaluation on in-competition and out-of-competition testing.